sudarshansudarshan/cal/docs/CONTRIBUTING.md

 ## Pull Request Process

-**All changes to the master branch must be made through pull requests only.**

 1. Ensure your code follows the coding standards and passes all linting and testing checks.
 2. Push your branch to your forked repository:
    ```sh